Orange stars

 • Room-sharing (the infant sleeps in a different bed but in the same room as the parent)

 Bed-sharing between parents and infants is common but controversial.
 There are often cultural and personal reasons why parents choose to bed-share, including convenience for feeding, bonding, believing their own watchfulness is the only way to keep their infant safe, and believing that bed-sharing allows them to continue watchfulness even while sleeping.
 However, bed-sharing has been associated with an increased risk of SIDS and may result in injury or death because infants may become suffocated, strangled, or trapped.
+Bed-sharing should be avoided through at least 12 months of age.

-Room-sharing without bed-sharing still allows parents to be physically close to their infant for ease of feeding and monitoring, is safer than bed-sharing or solitary sleeping (the infant sleeps in a separate room), and is associated with a decreased risk of SIDS.
-For these reasons, doctors recommend room-sharing without bed-sharing as the preferred sleeping arrangement for parents and infants in the first few months of life.
+Room-sharing without bed-sharing still allows parents to be physically close to their infant for ease of feeding and monitoring, is safer than bed-sharing or solitary sleeping (the infant sleeps in a separate room), and is associated with a decreased risk of SUID and SIDS.
+For these reasons, doctors recommend room-sharing without bed-sharing as the preferred sleeping arrangement for parents and infants in the first 6 months of life.

 quizzes_lightbulb_red